WHO WE ARE

 Run, Spot, run.
 Man’s best friend goes high-tech with the birth of AIBO, our not-so-cuddly (but pretty cool) robotic dog who could play, learn, emote and interact with its human companions.
 Using the latest in robotics research, AIBO served as an early indication of the role robotics would play in our lives.

 Phones get smarter.
 Merging our design and device expertise with Ericsson’s telecommunications systems, a new mobile communications company – Sony Ericsson – is created, marking our eventual entry into the global smartphone market.
-Eleven years later, Sony bought out Ericsson’s stake.
+Eleven years later, Sony bought out Ericsson’s stake and continues to expand its popular Xperia™ line.

 Rhapsody in Blu.
 Blu-ray, a technology that brought high-definition (HD) images into living rooms around the world, is born.
 With six times the resolution of a standard DVD, film fans can now watch their favorite flicks in HD anytime, anywhere.
 The stunning format is ultimately chosen as the industry standard in 2008.